Rohit-Agarwal-Khitchdee/EngagementManager/README.md

     Open engageUI_init
     Goto load_UI_state
     Goto new_src_edr
-    Note we are inside the BLOCK: THIS APP'S PRIMARY ACTIVITY-CONTEXT HANDLER, THE SOURCE EDITOR
+    Note we are inside the BLOCK: THIS APP'S PRIMARY ACTIVITY-HANDLER, THE SOURCE EDITOR
     and the SUB_BLOCK: BASE DEFINITIONS
     This is where the SACHSrcEdr struct is defined
     and fns to "new", free and load from a file are defined.
     Goto pBase->init
     This is where an SACHandler struct is initialized.
     Open the comment block above (311), read the comments in it then close it.
-    The base ACHandler struct has the following fn ptrs:
+    The base SActivityHandler struct has the following fn ptrs:
      1. fnKey_up
       This fn is called when a key up event occurs
      2. fnKybd_map